dapr/dotnet-sdk/samples/AspNetCore/ControllerSample/Readme.md

 # ASP.NET Core Controller Sample

-This sample shows using Dapr with ASP.NET Core routing.
+This sample shows using Dapr with ASP.NET Core controllers.
 This application is a simple and not-so-secure banking application.
 The application uses the Dapr state-store for its data storage.

 It exposes the following endpoints over HTTP:
  - GET `/{account}`: Get the balance for the account specified by `id`